Bucky24/php-components/README.md

 You can also compile files directly:

 `php ./vendor/bucky24/php-components/src/PhpComponents/compiler.php --file <name of phpx file> --buildDir <the build dir to output the .php file to>`

+### Other Special Files

+If an `index.html` is found in the build directory, the compiler will use that as a template for the resulting `index.php`.

+Any `.css` or `.js` files found in the directory will be copied to the build directory.